Shivrajsoni/paysol/README.md

   - Multi Payment System When Amount is Fixed by having check button in contact page
   - Making Wallet Multibutton design Good
   - Making UI more Annimation and Premium
-  - How can i add Confirm Payment Option in it ? also think means taking some Extra charge and confirming the Payment
+  - How can i add Confirm Payment Option in it ? also think means taking some Extra charge and confirming the Payment - done
   - Make User a Great Experience on Succesfull Payment

+    - Problems :
+    - 1 Why Priority fees is 0 ? - fixed
+    - 2 Why UI stuck when we pass the submit a contact creation details

   Future Plans :
   A group Payment Mechanism